 Order of Omega is a society based on leadership and academics and limits membership to 5% of the total number of enrolled fraternity/sorority undergraduates.
-Gamma Sigma Alpha membership is solely based on academics and there is no limit to the number of students a chapter can initiate.

 Order of Omega